-RANGE No tip out protection was installed for the range.
-This is a hazard for small children.
-We recommend tip out protection devices be installed.

-OVEN The oven was tested and was functioning as intended.

-MICROWAVE The microwave oven was tested and was functioning as intended.

-COOKTOP The cooktop elements were tested and were functioning as intended.

-DISHWASHER The dishwasher was tested and was functioning as intended.

-GARBAGE DISPOSAL The garbage disposal was tested and was functioning as intended.

-REFRIGERATOR The refrigerator is functioning as intended.
+The range was tested and was functioning as intended.
+The oven was tested and was functioning as intended.
+The cooktop elements were tested and were functioning as intended.
+The dishwasher was tested and was functioning as intended.
+The garbage disposal was tested and was functioning as intended.
+The refrigerator is functioning as intended.
+There are no GFCI protected receptacles in the kitchen.
+The installation of GFCI protection is recommended.

+RANGE OVEN COOKTOP DISHWASHER GARBAGE DISPOSAL REFRIGERATOR RECEPTACLES